jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-17-checkpoint.md

 ---
 layout: post
-title: Euler, "Elements of Algebra", Section I, Chapter 17.
+title: Part I. Section I. Chapter 17.
 "Of the Calculation of Powers."
 ---

-### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)

-#### Section I. "Of the different Methods of calculating Simple Quantities."
+#### Part I. "Containing the Analysis of Determinate Quantities."
+Section I. "Of the different Methods of calculating Simple Quantities."
 Chapter 17.
 "Of the Calculation of Powers."

 <span class="art">180</span> We have nothing particular to observe with regard
 to the Addition and Subtraction of powers; for we only